netdata/netdata/docs/collect/application-metrics.md

 Netdata instantly collects per-second metrics from many different types of applications running on your systems, such as web servers, databases, message brokers, email servers, search platforms, and much more.
-Metrics collectors are pre-installated with every Netdata Agent and usually require zero configuration.
+Metrics collectors are pre-installed with every Netdata Agent and usually require zero configuration.
 Netdata also collects and visualizes resource utilization per application on Linux systems using `apps.plugin`.

 [**apps.plugin**](/collectors/apps.plugin/README.md) looks at the Linux process tree every second, much like `top` or